Hong Kong smothered in worst air pollution two years

 In a recent survey by human resources consultancy ECA International, Hong Kong distinguished itself as a place where its air quality was among the worst in the world.

-The pollution comes largely from coal-fired power stations and traffic, though a significant contribution wafts down from the tens of thousands of factories in China’s neighboring manufacturing heartland of the Pearl River Delta.
+The pollution comes largely from coal-fired power stations and traffic, though a significant contribution wafts down from the tens of thousands of factories in China’s neighbouring manufacturing heartland of the Pearl River Delta.

-Under intense lobbying, the government has been gradually tightening its air-quality objectives and monitoring measures to meet World Health Organization standards, but these remain far short of global guidelines, green groups say.
+Under intense lobbying, the government has been gradually tightening its air-quality objectives and monitoring measures to meet World Health Organisation standards, but these remain far short of global guidelines, green groups say.

 Reporting by Tan Ee Lyn; Editing by Nick Macfie